dainst/idai-field/web/README.md

     $ cp src/configuration.json.template src/configuration.json
     $ vi src/configuration.json # Edit

+Set `fieldUrl` to `localhost:4000/api`.
 Start the iDAI.field UI with `npm start` and visit `http://localhost:3001`.

+If you used the `test` project of `iDAI.field Desktop`, then enter `testf1` into the search field and click the `search` button and you should have one hit.
+Click on it to see more.

-Start the iDAI.shapes UI with `npm run start-shapes` and visit  `http://localhost:3002`.
+To try out the alternative `iDAI.shapes UI`, set `shapesUrl` and start the application with `npm run start-shapes` and visit  `http://localhost:3002`.

 ### Getting started | cantaloupe